mtwomey/kafka-tool/README.md

 ## Note on temp data

-The keys and config data are stored in your temp directory.
+Cert info and config data is stored in your temp directory.
 Use `kafka-tool --clean` to see and clear this data.